-- 2.9 In the case of pairings or groupings of assets, firms should consider carefully how any such arrangements satisfy all the relevant requirements, including whether the assets on a paired or grouped basis satisfy all the MA asset eligibility conditions and result in fixed cash flows, and whether such arrangements comply with the requirements on risk management and on the PPP.
-This includes considering the reliability and predictability of such arrangements under stressed conditions. - 2.10 For example, for the purposes of assessing the eligibility of assets paired with derivatives, this would include firms identifying any break clauses that allow the counterparty to change the cash flows at its option and, if so, whether the terms provide sufficient compensation within the meaning of [x] of the MA regulations. - 2.11 The PRA expects firms to explain carefully, and to justify, the method by which pairing or grouping arrangements have been reflected in the assessment of matching and the calculation of the MA.
-For example, firms should explain whether all the individual elements of the arrangement have been de-risked and mapped to FSs separately, or whether instead the combined asset has been de-risked and mapped onto a single FS.
+2.10 For example, for the purposes of assessing the eligibility of assets paired with derivatives, this would include firms identifying any break clauses that allow the counterparty to change the cash flows at its option and, if so, whether the terms provide sufficient compensation within the meaning of regulation 4(9)(c) of the IRPR regulations.

+2.11 The PRA expects firms to consider carefully, and be able to justify, the method by which pairing or grouping arrangements have been reflected in the assessment of matching and the calculation of the MA.
+For example, firms should be able to explain whether all the individual elements of an arrangement have been de-risked and mapped to FSs separately, or whether instead the combined asset has been de-risked and mapped onto a single FS.